5 metrics to measure customer loyalty program success

 Related: Empower customer loyalty throughout the entire journey with industry-leading technology

-Measuring customer loyalty metrics leads to stronger program performance
+Better customer loyalty metrics lead to stronger loyalty programs

 The buyer’s journey is changing rapidly.
-You need real-time insights on your loyalty program performance to make informed decisions about budget allocation, future promotions and more.
-By tracking and measuring behavioral and emotional metrics, you can tap into customers’ motivations easier.
+If brands can offer customers something of high perceived value, they will create loyal brand advocates.
+By tracking and measuring behavioral and emotional metrics, you can tap into customers’ motivations and emotions easier.
 This results in reduced marketing costs, increased profits and a more predictable revenue stream.
 It’s tough to beat that!

 Matt DeVries